zachvalenta/jvns.ca/content/post/2018-09-08-an-awesome-new-python-profiler--py-spy-.markdown

 <img src="https://raw.githubusercontent.com/benfred/py-spy/8ea64fae73b746a5167798d9dc46e24939d395eb/images/console_viewer.gif">

 It has this great top-like output by default.
-It's similar to what rbspy does, but feels like a much nicer user experience to me.
+The default UI is somewhat similar to rbspy's, but feels better executed to me :)

 ### you can install it with pip!